Ensono/amido.github.io/docs/infrastructure_code.md

     --account-name $STORAGE_ACC_NAME --account-key $STORAGE_ACC_KEY
   ```

-On success, exit code 0 to be retured.
+On success, exit code 0 to be returned.

-## Azure Deveops Pipelines
+## Azure Devops Pipelines

 See [Pipeline Templates](./pipeline_templates.md) for more information about our open sourced steps.